BenjaminPeter/rangeexpansion/README.md

 # Range Expansion analysis
 ####################################################
 this script serves as an example on how to analyze range expansion data, how to infer the origin and to infer the strength of the founder effect.
+Details of the methods are found in Peter & Slatkin (2013), Evolution and Peter & Slatkin, biorXiv

+if you are interested in analysing a data set, please check out the pipeline below.
+If you just want to calculate `psi` from allelic data, check out the next paragraph.

+### calculation of `\psi`

+the script implents a basic pipeline from a genetic data set to a graphical output. *If you are only interested in calculating the `\psi` statistic, use the `get_psi` function in re_functions.r*

+the parameters for the function are:
+   Parameters:
+       - fi : vector of int
+           - vector of derived allele counts for each snp in population i
+       - fj : vector of int
+           - vector of derived allele counts for each snp in population j
+       - ni : vector of int
+           - vector of total number of genotypes in
+               population i
+       - nj : vector of int
+           - vector of total number of genotypes in
+               population j
+       -n : the number of samples to downsample to

+all vectors have length equal to the number of snp

+### Pipeline

  there are two data sets:
  1. the Arabidopsis thaliana data set, by Bergelson et al., available on their website